 In 2018, Federation HI took out a 100% euro fund capitalization contract of €500K with the insurer CARDIF.
-This investment is in line with the organization's prudent investment policy and offers a higher return than DAT (Term Deposits), passbook accounts and interest-bearing accounts.
+This investment is in line with the organization's prudent investment policy.

 5.5.
 STOCKS

 The gross value of goods and supplies includes the purchase price and incidental costs.